Objections to commutalism

 ~ What is covered — and what is not

 Productive wealth covered: rental income, dividends, capital gains, and annuities are already taxable income declared to the tax authority.
-They naturally enter the commutalist base.
+They naturally enter the commutalist base — the calculator includes them explicitly.

 Future path: optionally integrating the Haig-Simons method (imputed rent for homeowners) as a corrective variable — a checkbox in the EUDIW wallet, voluntary and incentive-based, not compulsory.